na-stewart/sanic-security/README.md

 * Captcha
 * Completely async

-Amy Rose contains all of your security needs.
+Amyrose, the perfect partner for Sanic, has all of your secutity needs.

 This repository has been starred by Sanic's core maintainer: